 Number of Loans Original Issue Balance

 (in thousands) (in billions)

 Loans sold by HLC 234 \$ 38.9

 Subsequent settlements (172) (28.8)

-Remaining unsettled loans as of March 31, 2017 62 \$ 10.1
+Remaining unsettled balance as of June 30, 2017 62 \$ 10.1

 During the fourth quarter of 2015, LendingTree Loans completed a settlement agreement for \$0.6 million with one of the investors to which it had sold loans.
 This investor accounted for approximately 10% of the total number of loans sold and 12% of the original issue balance.
 This settlement related to all existing and future losses on loans sold to this investor.